LHolten/rust-query/README.md

 Using the full expressiveness of the rust type system like this allows us to write queries that can not fail at runtime and get (nice) error messages.

 ## Current limitations
-This is a WIP project and thus has a number of limitations.
+This project is under development and currently has a number of limitations.
 - Only supports sqlite (with rusqlite).
 - Only support for select and insert statements.
 - Very small number of operators.